Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Preliminaries

 \subsection{Dynamical Systems}

 In dynamical systems involving motion in a potential, conservation principles are fundamental.
 In one-dimensional systems, energy is invariant, meaning the total energy—comprising both kinetic and potential components—remains constant in an isolated system.
 In two-dimensional systems, both energy and angular momentum are conserved, provided the potential is central (i.e., depends only on the radial distance).
 These invariants are crucial for understanding and modeling dynamical behaviors in both 1D and 2D contexts.
+The operator \( M \) evolves the system by mapping a state vector \( \mathbf{x} \) to its time-evolved counterpart, \( M(\mathbf{x}) \), representing the system's state at a later time.